aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/quicksight-dashboard.md

 !!!
 Note
 An earlier iteration of this guidance automated this entire setup with a CDK construct and an admin-Lambda teardown routine.
 That path is not part of this release; every step below is a manual replacement for what the construct used to do at `cdk deploy` / `cdk destroy` time.

-The dashboard connects to an **Amazon Redshift Serverless** workgroup and visualizes six datasets built directly from your `event_data` table.
+The dashboard connects to an **Amazon Redshift Serverless** workgroup and visualizes six datasets built directly from your `event_data_mv` materialized view.
 The dataset SQL templates that ship with this guide use Redshift-specific syntax (the SUPER `events.payload...` path, `::VARCHAR`/`::BIGINT` casts, and `date_trunc`), so this guide is scoped to Redshift Serverless only.

 ---